cjdev2/haskell-fundamentals/README.md

 - Char
     - A unicode code point between 0 and 1114111 (17 planes with 2^16 code points per plane = 1114112)
 - String
-    - A list of characters
+    - A list of Char
 - Data.Text
-    - Capabilities of a string, without the performance issues of a singly linked list
+    - Capabilities of a String, without the performance issues of a singly linked list
 - List
     - represented with brackets [,]
     - a singly linked list